 - “Do these problems have an impact on your company?
 If yes, how so?”

-Pro tip: You can also modify this script to get a LinkedIn conversation going.
+Pro tip: You can also modify this discovery call template to get a LinkedIn conversation going.
 Don’t send it all in one chunk, though.
 Use each portion as a separate message in a chat.

 Demo offer script